Raiondesu/intl-schematic/packages/plugins/README.md

 }
 ```

-Then, a user of the plugin can simply reference this schema as a schema for a property in a translation document.
+Then, a user of the plugin can simply [reference this schema](/packages/core/README.md#using-with-json-schema) as a schema for a property of a translation document.